ghi-electronics/NETMF-Open-Firmware/Product/Samples/HttpServer/readme.txt

-C. Mapping the host name to the IP address of your PC or device
+C. Mapping the host name to the IP address of your PC or device (This step is only required if you do not want to see a warning about the certificate's CN name not matching the URL.)

 1. Obtain the IP address of your PC (if using an emulator) or device.
 To get the IP address of your PC: open a command prompt, and issue the ipconfig